 2 Sprigs washed herbs such as thyme or mint

 8 Cups water – You can even use coconut water

 Ice - as much as you want!

 Combine all ingredients together in a pitcher.
 Muddle to release the juices or leave the fruit to float.
-The more you muddle and the longer you let the ingredients "hang out" with each other the better, in our opinion of course!
+The more you muddle or the longer you let the ingredients "hang out" with each other, the better, in our opinion of course!
 Don't forget to let it chill.

 Lemon, Lime and Orange

 Pineapple and Mint